Signed in as:

 Recent reforms have eased RMB convertibility, and cross-border RMB settlements have become common for B2B deals, especially in trade and manufacturing.

-We love our customers, so feel free to visit during normal business hours with prior appointment
+We love our customers, so feel free to visit during normal business hours with prior appointment.Set up your China office with a low-carbon footprint.

 No.5 Xingshan road, Putuo District, Shanghai, China